 Greenville has become the “It” city of the South.
 Everyone seems to be relocating to or vacationing to this charming little Southern town.
 With a beautiful tree-line Main Street loaded with unique restaurants, coffeeshops, and galleries, a thriving cultural scene, and quick access to so many waterfalls, it’s no surprise that thousands make the trip to Upstate SC each year.

 With popularity comes traffic and crowded restaurants, shops, and attractions.
 If you tire of the tourist crowds, there is always a nature oasis around the corner.
 The following parks and preserves are conveniently located within the Greenville city limits.
 Of course, there are hundreds of amazing waterfalls, hiking trails, and scenic drives if you are willing to take a daytrip.
 You can read more about these in my best waterfalls of the Upstate post.

 1. Falls Park

 The oasis of natural beauty in Greenville is Falls Park.
-This picture-perfect green space in the center of bustling downtown features an incredible waterfall, a pedestrian bridge overlooking the river, nature trails, art sculptures, and lovely gardens.
+This picture-perfect green space in the center of the bustling downtown features an incredible waterfall, a pedestrian bridge overlooking the river, nature trails, art sculptures, and lovely gardens.
 It’s a great place to enjoy a tranquil walk anytime of year.
 Anytime you need a break from the tourist congestion, head over to Falls Park for a rejuvenating stroll.
 Grab a coffee at nearby Spill the Beans and take in the beauty of “the jewel of downtown Greenville.”

 If your visit falls during the spring months, you will be surrounded by lovely flowers.
 In the summer, the area is alive with families picnicking, dog walkers, joggers, and cyclists.
 Events are always on the lineup.
 From movies in the park, to concerts, to a duck derby, there’s something interesting going on every season.
 In the fall, the leaves are dazzling with the hues of autumn.
 And in the winter, the occasional dusting of snow and lack of crowds means you get to enjoy the quiet beauty all to yourself.